Coronavirus support for the voluntary and community sector

 Information, guidance and resources including a free, online toolkit to increase impact and funding.

 Aimed at small businesses, but also relevant to small charities, social enterprises, community businesses and impact organisations.

 It includes sections on:

 - If you have to close your organisation

 - Measures for the workplace

 Templates and information on communications including 'crisis communications'.

-Information answering frequently asked questions of the Commission on charity governance and staffing during the coronavirus outbreak.
+Information answering frequently asked questions of the Commission on charity governance and staffing during the coronavirus pandemic.

-Information, guidance and resources for small charities during the coronavirus outbreak.
+Information, guidance and resources for small charities during the coronavirus pandemic.

-For information on a selection of virtual fundraising tools.
+For information on a selection of fundraising tools.